1 History

 1.1 Natural Gas

-The rediscovery of the tremendous value of naturally occurring gas for the modern age has ensured its place as the fastest growing energy source for the next twenty years (2040) – and liquefied natural gas (LNG) is integral to this growth.
-LNG is natural gas that has been supercooled to a liquid state at -260° Fahrenheit (-162 C°) for safe and efficient transport.
+The rediscovery of the tremendous value of naturally occurring gas for the modern age has ensured its place as the fastest-growing energy source for the next twenty years (2040) – and liquefied natural gas (LNG) is integral to this growth.
+LNG is natural gas supercooled to a liquid state at -260° Fahrenheit (-162 C°) for safe and efficient transport.
 Natural gas liquefied by cryogenic cooling takes up 600 times less space than its gaseous state and becomes non-flammable, non-explosive, and non-toxic.
-Natural gas in raw form has been widely utilized by humans for nearly 2,500 years.
-By the 4th century BCE, the Chinese drilled for and transported natural gas through crude pipelines constructed of bamboo; Asia, the Middle East, Greece, and others record the use of gas in the ancient past as a consummate source of energy, mostly for heating and cooking.
+Humans have widely utilized natural gas in raw form for nearly 2,500 years.
+By the 4th century BCE, the Chinese drilled for and transported natural gas through crude pipelines constructed of bamboo; Asia, the Middle East, Greece, and others recorded the use of gas in the ancient past as a consummate energy source, mostly for heating and cooking.
 These naturally occurring hydrocarbon gases (primarily methane) are industrialized in the present day and serve to generate vast amounts of energy for electricity generation, manufacturing, vehicle fuel, heating, and cooking.
-By the late 18th century, Britain lit her homes and city streets by means of natural gas, though the first real industrialization of gas took place in the 19th century, when scientists began to both compress and liquefy natural gas.
+By the late 18th century, Britain lit her homes and city streets using natural gas.
+However, the first real gas industrialisation took place in the 19th century, when scientists began to compress and liquefy natural gas.

 1.2 Liquefied Natural Gas (LNG) and Compressed Natural Gas (CNG)

-19th century pioneering scientists James Joule, Michael Faraday, and Lord Kelvin and several others raced to discover techniques for compressing and, particularly, liquefying natural gas.
-While compressed natural gas (CNG) and LNG share similarities, their differences are key to understanding what current and future uses each respective technology offers.
-CNG is natural gas reduced to 1/200th the volume of its natural state, roughly 1 percent of its natural atmospheric pressure.
-CNG is used as fuel for vehicles, mostly large trucks and buses, produces less emissions than standard gasoline or diesel fuels, requires less maintenance than other hydrocarbon fueled transportation, and are safer overall when compared to gasoline powered vehicles and considerably safer in the event of a spill (as the natural gas is lighter than air) mixing easily and dispersing quickly.
+James Joule, Michael Faraday, Lord Kelvin and several other 19th-century pioneering scientists raced to discover techniques for compressing and, particularly, liquefying natural gas.
+While compressed natural gas (CNG) and LNG share similarities, their differences are key to understanding each technology’s current and future uses.
+CNG is natural gas reduced to 1/200th the volume of its natural state, roughly 1 per cent of its natural atmospheric pressure.
+CNG is used as fuel for vehicles, mostly large trucks and buses, produces less emissions than standard gasoline or diesel fuels, requires less maintenance than other hydrocarbon-fueled transportation, and is safer overall when compared to gasoline-powered vehicles and considerably safer in the event of a spill (as the natural gas is lighter than air) mixing easily and dispersing quickly.
 The trade-off for these benefits is that CNG is much less energy dense (about ¼ the energy of gasoline per gallon) than gasoline and often requires large, bulky tanks for fuel storage.
-Despite these drawbacks, natural gas-powered vehicles – both CNG and LNG – are making headway around the world.
-Additionally, CNG locomotives are in operation around the globe.
+Despite these drawbacks, natural gas-powered vehicles – CNG and LNG – are making headway worldwide.
+Additionally, CNG locomotives operate around the globe.

 1.3 LNG in the Present Day

 Energy needs have evolved alongside civilization since the dawn of time.
-For untold thousands of years wood was the dominant source of energy, surpassed by coal in the 19th century, and then dominated by oil.
+For thousands of years, wood was the dominant energy source, surpassed by coal in the 19th century and then dominated by oil.
 The affordability and availability of oil made it the logical successor in this evolutionary chain of energies.
 Natural gas maintains this evolutionary process by offering wide availability and affordability, among other distinct advantages.
-Natural gas is a notably cleaner energy source than coal and oil when used, producing almost no pollutants, only the same water and carbon dioxide that we exhale.
-Though pipelines remain the primary means of transporting natural gas, liquefying natural gas reduces its volume to 1/600th of the volume of its natural state; this allows for both safer and less expensive transportation and storage.
-The advantages of LNG rest in its ability to connect producers and markets together around the world.
-This is achieved by short-range cryogenic pipeline transportation, vehicle transportation, and by LNG vessels and carriers, all of which are specially designed for this purpose.
+Natural gas is a notably cleaner energy source than coal and oil, producing almost no pollutants, only the same water and carbon dioxide that we exhale.
+Though pipelines remain the primary means of transporting natural gas, liquefying natural gas reduces its volume to 1/600th of its natural state’s volume, allowing for safer and less expensive transportation and storage.
+The advantages of LNG rest in its ability to connect producers and markets worldwide.
+This is achieved by short-range cryogenic pipeline transportation, vehicle transportation, and LNG vessels and carriers, all of which are specially designed for this purpose.

 1.4 LNG Stocks and LNG Future

-LNG is the bridge between natural gas production and its utilization as the fastest growing source of energy production in the world.
-Its place as a critical component of global, low emission, low cost and high efficiency energy is firmly established and growing at an astonishing rate.
-While capital costs are notoriously expensive, trends in the current LNG market suggest a doubling of market value over the next two decades.
+LNG is the bridge between natural gas production and its utilization as the world’s fastest-growing energy production source.
+Its place as a critical component of global, low-emission, low cost and high-efficiency energy is firmly established and growing at an astonishing rate.
+While capital costs are notoriously expensive, trends in the current LNG market suggest doubling market value over the next two decades.
 By March of 2015, Goldman Sachs noted that global trade in LNG could exceed $120 billion, making it the second most valuable commodity in the world, second only to oil.
-Inevitably, natural gas will supplant coal and oil as the preferred, cleaner, transition fuel – while ever more renewable resources – such as biogenic gas, solar, wind, nuclear, and future energy production methods (theoretical or yet unimagined) bring us ever closer to complete renewability and greater degrees of efficient energy production.
-The companies which pioneer LNG are familiar names to the world: Dutch Royal Shell, Exxon Mobil, Gazprom, Sinopec, Chevron, and many others.
-Large investments of capital are highly valued in the LNG industry, as projects are often planned, but rely extensively on solid investors.
-The LNG industry, both at facilities and particularly during transport, boast the finest of safety and reliability records in large scale energy industries, with only two incidents of serious note occurring anywhere in the LNG value chain (both at onshore LNG facilities) in nearly a century of operation, with no major incidents at all during transportation of LNG.
-A verdantly growing industry, destined for great things, with safety and reliability at the pinnacle of all stages in the chain.
+Inevitably, natural gas will supplant coal and oil as the preferred, cleaner transition fuel – while ever more renewable resources – such as biogenic gas, solar, wind, nuclear, and future energy production methods (theoretical or yet unimagined) bring us ever closer to complete renewability and greater degrees of efficient energy production.
+The companies that pioneered LNG are familiar names: Dutch Royal Shell, Exxon Mobil, Gazprom, Sinopec, Chevron, and many others.
+Large capital investments are highly valued in the LNG industry, as projects are often planned but rely extensively on solid investors.
+The LNG industry, both at facilities and particularly during transport, boasts the finest of safety and reliability records in large-scale energy industries, with only two incidents of serious note occurring anywhere in the LNG value chain (both at onshore LNG facilities) in nearly a century of operation, with no major incidents at all during transportation of LNG.
+A verdantly growing industry destined for great things, with safety and reliability at the pinnacle of all stages in the chain.

 2 Sourcing & Production